jacsamg/ourcodejs/packages/reef/README.md

 # Reef

-- Utilities for work with primitives and objects
+- Utilities to work with primitives and objects
 - Install with `npm i @ourcodejs/reef`